 The pedals even come with toe straps to keep your little rider securely in place, safe in the knowledge that the three-wheeled layout gives them the stability they need to truly enjoy their early cycling adventures.

 Enjoy the freedom of two wheels with the safety and stability of three.
 Adult tricycles are the easiest way to get back into cycling.
 Ideal if you have mobility or balance issues, providing a smooth and enjoyable ride for both novice and experienced cyclists.
-We also have a Jorvik trike without electric assistance.

 The Solo has proved a very popular tricycle with the elderly and physically challenged with a low step over, only 6 inches from the ground, making it easy to mount and dismount.